RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 @norman2005].

-&nbsp;&nbsp;&nbsp;&nbsp;To modulate the number of MscL channels per cell, we developed a series of Shine-Dalgarno sequence mutants which were designed to decrease the expression relative to wild-type.
+&nbsp;&nbsp;&nbsp;&nbsp;To modulate the number of MscL channels per cell, we developed a series of mutants which were designed to decrease the expression relative to wild-type.
 These changes involved direct alterations of the Shine-Dalgarno sequence as well as the inclusion of AT hairpins of varying length directly upstream of the start codon ([@Fig:boxplot]A).
-The six SD sequences used in this work were chosen using the RBS binding site strength calculator from the Salis Laboratory at the Pennsylvania State University [@espahborujeni2014;
+The six Shine-Dalgarno sequences used in this work were chosen using the RBS binding site strength calculator from the Salis Laboratory at the Pennsylvania State University [@espahborujeni2014;
 @salis2009].
-While the designed SD sequence mutations decreased the expression relative to wild-type as intended, the distribution of expression is remarkably wide spanning an order of magnitude.
+While the designed Shine-Dalgarno sequence mutations decreased the expression relative to wild-type as intended, the distribution of expression is remarkably wide spanning an order of magnitude.